fathima722/react-basics/README.md

 "ts","tsx" are the typescript file extensions we use quite often where ".ts" is for plain typescript files and ".tsx" is for react components.
 There are two ways to create a react component (We can use a JavaScript class or a function).
 Function based components are more concise and easier to use (Recommended approach for new projects).

+A component where the state is stored becomes the Context Provider and the component the utilizes this state from the context provider is called the Context Consumer.

+You need to add the React router library to achieve the illusion of loading different pages in a React app. importing the react router in a react project as follows: import {BrowserRouter} from 'react-router-dom